sud-shinde/non-torsion-galois/README.md

 NF_FF_Gens2.sage : The main sagemath script to compute the field Q(E[f]) and the associated Galois image

+RandomChecks.sage: List of all curves and scripts to generate random curves and polynomials for each group

+ConstructionOfTheAbsoluteDefiningPolynomial.mpl : maple script to compute the degree 8 defining polynomial of Q(E[f])

+parametrize_b.mpl : maple script to parametrize b in Equation 4.1

+parametrize_b_for_G3.mpl : maple script to parametrize b for group G3 in Equation 4.4

 Use case:

 First in Sage :